kira64xyz/yafetch/README.md

 ## Dependencies

-- clang
+- c++17 capable compiler
 - make

 ## Configuration

-specify which logo to use in `config.h`
+specify which logo and colors to use in `config.h`

 ## Build instructions